DougPA/xSDR6000/xLib6000.framework/Versions/A/Resources/README.md

 *V2.x.x drops the use of a Log Delegate and replaces it with Apple's Unified Logging

-*V3.x.x changes the use of dispatch queues putting parsing on the Main Queue

-*All new work is in the v2 Branch of this repo (including the v3,x,x code)
+*All new work is in the v2 Branch of this repo

 ## Usage